keichi/binary-parser/README.md

 Parse bytes as an integer and store it in a variable named `name`. `name` should consist only of alphanumeric characters and start with an alphabet.
 Number of bits can be chosen from 8, 16, 32 and 64.
-Byte-ordering can be either `l` for little endian or `b` for big endian.
-With no prefix, it parses as a signed number, with `u` prefixed as an unsigned number.
+Byte-ordering can be either `le` for little endian or `be` for big endian.
+With no prefix, it parses as a signed number, with `u` prefix as an unsigned number.
 The runtime type returned by the 8, 16, 32 bit methods is `number` while the type returned by the 64 bit is `bigint`.

 **Note:** [u]int64{be,le} methods only work if your runtime is node v12.0.0 or greater.
-Lower version will throw a runtime error.
+Lower versions will throw a runtime error.

 ```javascript
 const parser = new Parser()